MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 Contoso admins need to make sure the web apps and database can all communicate.
 To do this, they configure connection strings in the code and in the web apps.

-1. In the web app for the WCF service (**SHWCF-eus2**) > **Settings** > **Application settings**, they add a new connection string named `DefaultConnection`.
+1. In the web app for the WCF service (`SHWCF-eus2`) > **Settings** > **Application settings**, they add a new connection string named `DefaultConnection`.
 2. The connection string is pulled from the `SmartHotel-Registration` database, and should be updated with the correct credentials.

     ![Connection string](./media/contoso-migration-refactor-web-app-sql/string1.png)

 3. Using Visual Studio, they open the `SmartHotel.Registration.wcf` project from the solution file.
-The `connectionStrings` section of the `web.config` file for the WCF service SmartHotel.registration.WCF should be updated with the connection string.
+The `connectionStrings` section of the `web.config` file for the WCF service `SmartHotel.Registration.wcf` should be updated with the connection string.

      ![Connection string](./media/contoso-migration-refactor-web-app-sql/string2.png)

-4. The `client` section of the `web.config` file for the SmartHotel.registration.web should be changed to point to the new location of the WCF service.
+4. The `client` section of the `web.config` file for the `SmartHotel.registration.web` should be changed to point to the new location of the WCF service.
 This is the URL of the WCF web app hosting the service endpoint.

     ![Connection string](./media/contoso-migration-refactor-web-app-sql/strings3.png)